Ludwig (2024 TV series): Production

 The production company for the series is Big Talk, in association with That Mitchell and Webb Company.
 Mark Brotherhood wrote the script.
 Executive producers include Kenton Allen, Chris Sussman and Kathryn O'Connor.
 Mitchell is also an executive producer, along with script writer Brotherhood and Saurabh Kakkar.
 Directors are Robert McKillop and Jill Robertson.

 In January 2024 Anna Maxwell Martin joined the cast, as well as Izuka Hoyle, Gerran Howell, Dipo Ola, Dorothy Atkinson and Dylan Hughes.
-Guest appearances in the series include Karl Pilkington, Felicity Kendal, Hammed Animashaun, Paul Chahidi, Derek Jacobi, Allan Mustafa, Sam Swainsbury and Rose Ayling-Ellis.
+Guest appearances in the first series included Karl Pilkington, Felicity Kendal, Hammed Animashaun, Paul Chahidi, Derek Jacobi, Allan Mustafa, Sam Swainsbury and Rose Ayling-Ellis.